 Strangely, bribes include a guard agreeing on giving you a cut of his bonus for every immigrant/citizen you detain (and there is almost always a good reason to do so), and for whatever favors you do for others (such as selling a watch, or receiving money after you approve an immigrant who gives you money for being so kind).

-Each country uses different colors for its passports.
+Each country uses different colours for its passports.

 There is a brass key for using a tranq gun, and a silver one for a sniper rifle.

-The people outside your booth are color-coded: immigrants are black, guards are blue, Sergiu is green, and the man in red is, well, red.
+The people outside your booth are colour-coded: immigrants are black, guards are blue, Sergiu is green, and the man in red is, well, red.

 Comically Missing the Point: Early on, Jorji Costava will, as part of a long chain of inept attempts, try to enter Arstotzka with an obviously fake passport.
 If the player decides to pass him, the citation will ignore the numerous other problems with his papers and focus on the fact that "Cobrastan is not a real country".